shundhammer/qdirstat/doc/Shadowed-by-Mount.md

 License: GNU Free Documentation License

 ## Problem

 If files are _shadowed_ by a mount, they are invisible, yet they still occupy disk space.

-For example, if your root filesystem contains an existing directory `/home/kilroy` with 2 GB worth of files, but you also have a separate `/home` filesystem that has an `/etc/fstab` entry, that separate `/home` filesystem is mounted _over_ those files in `/home/kilroy`, making those 2 GB invisible and unaccessible, no matter if the separate `/home` also has a `/home/kilroy` directory.
+For example, if your root filesystem contains an existing directory `/home/kilroy` with 2 GiB worth of files, but you also have a separate `/home` filesystem that has an `/etc/fstab` entry, that separate `/home` filesystem is mounted _over_ those files in `/home/kilroy`, making those 2 GiB invisible and unaccessible, no matter if the separate `/home` also has a `/home/kilroy` directory.
 Of course those _shadowed_ files still occupy disk space; you just can't see them.